The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-\begin{enumerate} \item If specified, process the merge operator.
-Only ``touch'' points in the iteration space that survive the merge operation; that is, if the current iteration space point does not survive the merge operation, immediately exit and move to the next point in the iteration space.
-Overall, a failed merge will abort the entire iteration space point. \item If the current iteration space point survives the merge operation, then project into the data space and apply the compute operator to the corresponding data values. \end{enumerate} Each map action for a given point in the iteration space produces an output coordinate(s) and data value, which, when viewing all points in the iteration space, creates an implicit temporary output tensor.
+\begin{enumerate} \item If specified, process the \merge.
+Only ``touch'' points in the iteration space that survive \merge.
+If the current iteration-space point does not survive \merge, immediately exit and move to the next point in the iteration space.
+Overall, a failed \merge\ will abort the entire iteration-space point. \item If the current iteration-space point survives \merge, then project into the data space and apply \compute\ to the corresponding data values.
+Note that a performant implementation may combine the coordinate check in \merge\ with the data access.
+The execution model here describes the logical order of operations rather than a prescribed implementation. \end{enumerate} Each \maptxt\ action for a given point in the iteration space produces a \maptmp, consisting of the iteration space tuple and the computed value.

-\item Apply all reduce actions, where for each reduce action: \begin{enumerate} \item If specified, process the merge operator (see the map action). \item If a point survives the merge operation, reduce the corresponding data value on the RHS with that on the LHS by applying the compute operator. \end{enumerate} Each reduce action for a given point in the iteration space eliminates one or more output coordinate(s), which, when viewing all points in the iteration space, produces an implicit, incomplete output tensor with fewer ranks than the ranks present in the iteration space.

-\end{enumerate} \item For the given point, take the output from that operation label and pass it as an input operand to the next operation label (if any) in the expression. \item If no other operation labels are present in the \edge Einsum, populate the corresponding point in the output tensor. \end{enumerate}